Configuration¶

 fulldeidstrict

 This mode is stored in session state and shown in the UI.
 It should be treated as workflow context, not as a universal enforcement layer by itself.
-Real PHI handling still depends on the tool path and configured remote services.
+Real PHI handling still depends on the tool path and active service boundaries.

 Profiles¶